tc39/proposal-intl-eradisplay/README.md

 # eraDisplay option for Intl.DateTimeFormat
-A repository template for ECMAScript proposals.
+This repository was built from the repository template for ECMAScript proposals.

 ## Status